markentier/markentier.tech/site/content/posts/2021/01/rust-wasm-on-aws-lambda-edge/index.md

 - `-d 30` - run it for 30 seconds
 - `-c 5` - only 5 connections, it's not supposed to be a heavy load test
 - `-t 5` - just aligning it to the connection count
-- `-R 5` - rate (throughput) of 5 (requests/s), also to avoid uncessary contention
+- `-R 5` - rate (throughput) of 5 (requests/s), also to avoid unnecessary contention
 - `-L` - latency statistics; I will only use the shorter summary

 The numbers are fairly low because I don't want to test the overall performance of CloudFront in my area, but want to get consistent and repeatable numbers for L@E in general.
 Under high load the performance is impacted by many other factors, which we cannot really control.

 To ignore the cache, all functions will be **deployed as Viewer Request triggers**, "Include body" enabled to give it a full round picture (no body payload will be sent and used though).

-Furthermore after deployment I will run a warmup round to eliminate the cold-start period, I'm not interested in those bad numbers.
+Furthermore after deployment I will run a warm-up round to eliminate the cold-start period, I'm not interested in those bad numbers.
 I know they are horrible, but we cannot do anything about it really; eventually a function will tear down and a new one needs to be spawned.
 So each `wrk` will be run twice, but only the second run will be used here.